towellll/Octant/README.md

 # V.Code Reuse

 Every section in the code can be reused, and you can call the suspicious value analysis module externally or overload some places according to your needs.

+In addition, according to the sample input on the bugyy line, different formats can be replaced for input.